 If you have a passion for social justice and a desire to help those who are most vulnerable, social work is the perfect career for you.

 UFV's Bachelor of Social Work (BSW) degree prepares you to address barriers — such as poverty, addiction, abuse, or disabilities — to help people reach their full potential.
 Rooted in principles of social justice, equality, empowerment, and respect for diversity, the program equips you for practice in a wide range of social settings.
 The School of Social Work and Human Services welcomes a diverse population of social work students.

-After your complete 60 lower-level university credits, you can enroll in the UFV Bachelor of Social Work, and choose either a generalist or child welfare specialization option.
+After you complete 60 lower-level university credits, you can enroll in the UFV Bachelor of Social Work, and choose either a generalist or child welfare specialization option.
 Both options integrate Indigenous worldviews to help you understand the social issues at play in local Indigenous communities.

 Under the guidance of supportive faculty, you learn in small classes, which allow for discussion and critical reflection with a close-knit group of peers.
 Two supervised field placements with community agencies provide you with the opportunity to apply what you learn and gain work experience.